gitkraken/gitlens-docs/gitlens/gitlens-resellers.md

 ### 2. Create a New Organization

-After account creation, navigate to the left user panel, select your organization, and then "Purcahse License".
+After account creation, navigate to the left user panel, select your organization, and then "Purchase License".
 Then select the number of users and proceed by selecting `Buy [Subscription]`.

 <img src="/wp-content/uploads/gitkraken-reseller-guide-create-a-new-organization-2.png" class="img-responsive center img-bordered">